 The Biennale of Sydney has showcased the works of nearly 1800 local and international artists since its inception in 1973.
 Cockatoo Island has been one of the official venues for the leading contemporary arts event since 2008.
 This year, the artistic director for Biennale of Sydney is acclaimed Indigenous Australian artist, Brook Andrew.

-More than 30 artists and collectives will converge at Cockatoo Island to share their ideas, experiences and perspectives...
+More than 30 artists and collectives have converged at Cockatoo Island to share their ideas, experiences and perspectives...

 Some of the featured artists at Cockatoo Island include Tony Albert (Australia), Ibrahim Mahama (Ghana), Lawrence Abu Hamdan (Beirut), Anna Boghiguian (Egypt), Gina Athena Ulyssee (Haiti), Lisa Reihana (New Zealand), Nicholas Galanin (Alaska) and Tennat Creek Brio (Australia, pictured here).